datacarpentry/image-processing/episodes/08-connected-components.md

 Another option is to use NumPy arrays to create the list of large objects.
 We first create an array `object_areas` containing the object areas, and an array `object_labels` containing the object labels.
-The labels of the objects are also returned by `skimage.measure.regionprops`.
+The labels of the objects are also returned by `ski.measure.regionprops`.
 We have already seen that we can create boolean arrays using comparison operators.
 Here we can use `object_areas > min_area`
 to produce an array that has the same dimension as `object_labels`.